-- 1.1.
-Mission and values: sustainable growth - 1.2.
-Corporate organisation, management and audit model pursuant to Legislative Decree 231/01 - 1.3.
-Corporate Governance - 1.4.
-Material issues for the Sesa Group - 1.4.1.
-Involvement of the Stakeholders - 1.4.2.
+- 1.1 Coronavirus Emergency Actions implemented by the Sesa Group - 1.2.
+Mission and values: sustainable growth - 1.3.
+Corporate organisation, management and audit model pursuant to Legislative Decree - 231/01 - 1.4.
+Corporate Governance - 1.5.
+Material issues for the Sesa Group - 1.5.1.
+Involvement of the Stakeholders - 1.5.2.
 Material issues connected to the business activities